ibm-cloud-docs/monitoring/overview.md

 {:download: .download}

-# About Sysdig
+# About
-{: #about_sysdig}
+{: #about}

-SysDig Monitor is a third-party cloud-native, and container-intelligence management system that you can include as part of your {{site.data.keyword.Bluemix}} architecture.
+IBM Cloud Monitoring with Sysdig is a third-party cloud-native, and container-intelligence management system that you can include as part of your {{site.data.keyword.Bluemix}} architecture.
 Use it to get visibility into the performance and health of your applications, services, and platform.
-Sysdig is operated in partnership with {{site.data.keyword.IBM_notm}}.
+IBM Cloud Monitoring with Sysdig is operated by Sysdig in partnership with {{site.data.keyword.IBM_notm}}.
 {:shortdesc}

-SysDig offers administrators, DevOps teams, and developers advanced features to monitor and troubleshoot, define alerts, and design custom views.
+IBM Cloud Monitoring with Sysdig offers administrators, DevOps teams, and developers advanced monitoring features to monitor and troubleshoot, including alerting and customizable dashboards.

 For more information about Sysdig, see [Sysdig Monitor ![External link icon](../icons/launch-glyph.svg "External link icon")](https://sysdig.com/products/monitor/){: new_window}.